marcindomanski1/marcindomanski1.github.io/README.md

 This is my personal website presenting some information about:
 + myself
-+ links to other websites that i found interesting
++ links to other websites that I found interesting
 + projects that I am currently working on